akijowski/target-tracker/README.md

 ## Lambda Functions

-There are two Lambda functions in this state machine
+There are three Lambda functions in this state machine

 ### Product Checker